tiby312/broccoli-project/README.md

 ### Name

 If you shorten "broad-phase collision" to "broad colli" and say it fast, it sounds like broccoli.
-Broccoli also have tree like properties and broccoli uses a tree data structure.
+Broccoli are also basically small trees and broccoli uses a tree data structure.

 ### Example